 1. Akeela, Ketchikan, Alaska

-Akeela offers a specialized residential program for women with children and a program serving pregnant women overcoming addiction.
+Akeela offers a specialized residential drug rehab program in Ketchikan, AK, for women with children, as well as a program providing addiction treatment for pregnant women in Alaska.

 Location and contact information: